 A. Charges and Student Conduct Board Hearings

 2. The Director of Student Conduct or designee will determine if the charges have merit.
-Some matters may be amenable to administrative disposition by a sole Conduct Officer or Director of Student Conduct where the student accepts responsibility (see "Conduct Resolution Meetings" for more information on this process).
+Some matters may be amenable to administrative disposition by a sole Conduct Officer, Director of Student Conduct, or designee (see also "Conduct Resolution Meetings" section below).
 If the alleged violations are not admitted and/or the Conduct Officer determines that the alleged violations cannot be disposed of through this process, a hearing must occur before a Student Conduct Board.
-If the student admits to a policy violation, but objects to the sanction(s) imposed, s/he may appeal the sanction(s) only.
+If the student admits to a policy violation, but objects to the sanction(s) imposed, they may appeal the sanction(s) only.
 (See Section D. Appeals below for more information.)
 These dispositions will be documented in the student’s conduct file.

 3. All alleged violations shall be presented to the Respondent in written form.
 The Respondent has the right to view all documents, reports, and evidence related to their alleged violations.
 For those matters that are referred to a Student Conduct Board, a hearing shall be set not less than two nor more than ten business days after the student has been notified.
 Maximum time limits for scheduling of Student Conduct Board Hearings may be extended at the discretion of the Director of Student Conduct or designee.